django/deps/draft/email-providers.md

   with deprecated settings until upgraded dependencies are available.

-* When "default settings" are in use (no specific email configuration in settings.py), the settings module issues a warning that the default email provider will change from SMTP to none after the deprecation period.
+* When "default settings" are in use (no specific email configuration in settings.py), attempting to send mail issues a warning that Django 7.0 will not have a default email configuration.
+The warning should communicate that defining a default configuration will be needed to avoid errors sending mail.

-  Something like (exact wording TBD), "Django 7.0 will not have a default email provider.
-Define EMAIL_PROVIDERS in settings.py to continue using the SMTP EmailBackend."
+  This is intended to alert projects that use Django 6.1's default SMTP server on localhost, so don't have any deprecated settings defined and wouldn't otherwise be notified of the upcoming change.
+(Projects with any deprecated settings defined will instead receive a startup-time deprecation warning, per the first rule in this section.)

-  (If `EMAIL_BACKEND` or any other deprecated setting *is* defined in settings.py, the settings module instead warns that setting is deprecated, per the first rule in this section.)
+  The warning is issued on sending, rather than settings init, to avoid creating deprecation noise for projects that don't use Django's email at all.

 [email-related settings]: https://docs.djangoproject.com/en/6.0/ref/settings/#email